-CMPT 340 3 (3-0-1.5) Numerical Methods
+\CMPT 340 3 (3-0-1.5) Numerical Methods

 An introduction to numerical methods: floating-point number representation, errors and role of stability in numerical calculations; direct and iterative solutions of linear systems of equations; methods for solving non-linear equations; interpolation; least-squares approximation of functions; Fourier transform; numerical integration; and numerical solution of initial value problems for ordinary differential equations.
 Note: Credit may be obtained for only one of CMPT 340 or MAT 340.
-Prerequisites: A minimum grade of C- in CMPT 112, MAT 120, and MAT 214.
+Prerequisites: A minimum grade of C- in CMPT 111 or CMPT 112, and MAT 120 and MAT 214.

-CMPT 421 3 (3-0-0) Introduction to Combinatorics
+\CMPT 421 3 (3-0-0) Introduction to Combinatorics